uqwhua/STEA/README.md

 After you run a certain script, the program will automatically create one folder `output/` which stores the evaluation results.

 ## Device
-The configurations of my devices are as below:
+The configurations of our devices are as below:
 * The experiments on 15K datasets were run on one GPU server, which is configured with an Intel(R) Xeon(R) Gold 6128 3.40GHz CPU, 128GB memory, 3 NVIDIA GeForce GTX 2080Ti GPUs and Ubuntu 20.04 OS.
 * The experiments on 100K datasets were run on one computing cluster, which runs CentOS 7.8.2003, and allocates us 200GB memory and 2 NVidia Volta V100 SXM2 GPUs.

-I think one basic configuration can be: 12GB GPU for 15K datasets, and 32GB GPU for 100K datasets.
+We believe one basic configuration can be: 12GB GPU for 15K datasets, and 32GB GPU for 100K datasets.

 ## Install Conda Environment